Geoff Cameron

-Geoffrey Scott Cameron (born July 11, 1985) is an American former professional soccer player who played as a defender.
+Geoffrey Scott Cameron (born July 11, 1985) is an American former professional soccer player who played as a centre-back.

 Cameron began playing college soccer with the West Virginia Mountaineers and the Rhode Island Rams, as well as USL Premier Development League side Rhode Island Stingrays, before being drafted by Major League Soccer club Houston Dynamo in 2008.
 After an impressive second season in professional soccer Cameron was named as MLS Best XI in 2009 and helped Houston reach the final of the MLS Cup in 2011 as they lost 1–0 to the LA Galaxy.
 In July 2012 he joined English Premier League side Stoke City.
 Cameron spent six seasons with the Potters making 186 appearances before joining Queens Park Rangers in June 2018.
-Cameron spent three years at QPR before moving to FC Cincinnati in May 2021.
+Cameron spent three years with QPR before returning to America and joining FC Cincinnati in May 2021.

-Cameron played 55 international games for the United States.
-He was selected for the 2014 FIFA World Cup and the Copa América Centenario, helping the team to fourth place at the latter.
+A full international from 2010 to 2017, Cameron played 55 international games for the United States.
+He was selected for the 2014 FIFA World Cup and the 2016 Copa América, helping the team to fourth place at the latter.